 Growing basil from seeds in 5 simple steps

 Basil is a great first herb to grow from seed.
-To get started you will need:
+To get started, you will need the following:

-- seed tray, pot or small container with cover
+- seed tray, pot, or small container with a cover

-- potting soil mix (or soil less medium like coconut coir)
+- potting soil mix (or a soil-less medium like coconut coir)

 - good quality basil seeds

-Here are 5 tried and tested steps to get started growing basil from seeds.
+Here are five tried and tested steps to start growing basil from seeds.

 1: Choose a pot or container

 We use seed trays or small starter pots.
-When using starter pots I prefer recycled plastic pots (7 centimetres / 3 inches) that help maintain an even level of soil moisture.
+When using starter pots, I prefer recycled plastic pots (7 centimeters / 3 inches) that help maintain an even level of soil moisture.

-A seed tray will most of the time come with a plastic cover or dome.
-Starter pots can, on the other hand, quite simply be covered with plastic wrap.
+A seed tray will usually come with a plastic cover or dome.
+Starter pots can be covered with plastic wrap.

 2: Choose your soil

-I use a potting soil mix of equal parts cactus soil mix and regular potting soil.
+I use a mix of equal parts cactus and regular potting soil mix.
 But you can use any quality potting mix that drains well.

 Why do we use two different types of soil?
 We will plant the seeds in the cactus soil mix.
-The cactus soil mix holds no added nutrition and has a looser structure to allow the seeds to germinate with ease.
+The cactus soil mix holds no added nutrition and has a looser structure, allowing the seeds to germinate quickly.

-But when the seeds have germinated, the young seedlings develop roots that go deeper and are now met by a slightly more fertile potting soil mix.
+But when the seeds have germinated, the young seedlings develop deeper roots and are now met by a slightly more fertile potting soil mix.

-This method works really well for me and I believe it helps the seedlings create a stronger and more compact root systems.
+This method works well for me, and I believe it helps the seedlings create more robust and compact root systems.

 Please note that both types of soil are lean potting soil mixes.
 Seeds do not need extra nutrition to germinate.
 The seeds themselves hold all the energy needed for the seeds to germinate and sprout first leaves or cotyledons.
 Overly fertilized soil will burn the fresh and delicate new roots when your seeds germinate.